How To Motivate Your Child To Exercise

 - Athlete – Has athletic talent, often shows commitment to an activity or sport.

 Recognizing your child’s fitness personality will help you find the right activities for them and keep them active.
 Regardless of their personality, all children can be fit and physically active.

 Positive attitudes from parents will go a long way in encouraging children to exercise.

 More Tips for Encouraging Your Child to Exercise

 If you are still not sure how to motivate your child to exercise, here are several tips:

 - Provide a Good Example – In order to excite your children about exercise, you must be excited.
-Go out and be active along with your children.
+Go out and be active.
 Children learn by example.
-When the parents are overweight by twenty to thirty pounds, they send mixed signals to their children.

-- Exercise with your Children – A great way to increase the overall health of the family is to exercise together.
+- Exercise With Your Children – A great way to increase the overall health of the family is to exercise together.
 Motivation has to come from the parents through example.
-Family physically activities should be scheduled regularly.
+Family physical activities should be scheduled regularly.

 - Turn the Television and Video Games Off – Sadly, by the time they graduate from high school, the majority of children will have spent more time playing video games than in school.
 Set limits on television and video game time for children and be sure to enforce those limits.

-- Reward your Children for Exercising – Rewards may include a trip to the child’s favorite amusement park, new sports equipment, a new MP3 player or iPod to listen to while exercising, etc.
+- Reward Your Children for Exercising – Rewards may include a trip to the child’s favorite amusement park, new sports equipment, a new iPod to listen to while exercising, etc.